 Here Are The 8 Most Dangerous Places In San Francisco After Dark

-Ever wonder what areas in San Francisco are the most dangerous after dark?
+Ever wonder what places to avoid in San Francisco, or what the worst areas in San Francisco are?
+Perhaps you’re curious about what the worst neighborhoods are in San Francisco, statistically speaking.
 Here, we point out what spots are the most crime-ridden statistically.
-In fact, these findings are in accordance with FBI crime data based on the number of crimes per 10,000 capita.
-Please be advised and tread carefully in these most dangerous places in San Francisco:
+These findings are in accordance with FBI crime data based on the number of crimes per 10,000 capita.
+Please be advised and tread carefully in the dangerous places in San Francisco:

 Did we miss a dangerous place in Fog City?
-Let us know.
-On the flip side, explore
+What do you consider to be the worst neighborhoods in San Francisco?
+Let us know in the comments.